-The Briennes' trunk and its contents constitute an accidental archive-a term that has seen increasing use since the early 2000s but that remains undertheorized.
-When the term has been applied in scholarship, it is usually employed only in passing, as a means to express an assemblage of items that have come together in a haphazard way.5 The operative word here, we argue, is assemblage.
-In a sense first developed by Gilles Deleuze and Félix Guattari, an assemblage emerges when heterogeneous elements or objects enter into relations with one another, often unintentionally.6 An assemblage, by virtue of its multiplicity, is capable of producing any number of effects.
-Manuel De Landa further developed the notion to highlight that assemblages are products of historically specific processes and that components in an assemblage play both material and expressive roles.
-Hence, while a single component might have meaning on its own, it gains additional meanings in relation to others.7 Jane Bennett's description of assemblages as "living, throbbing confederations" emphasizes the conflation of materiality and expressivity into what she terms "thing-power," or the agentive capacity of inanimate objects.
-An assemblage's effects, she reasons, are "emergent properties, emergent in that their ability to make something happen . . . is distinct from the sum of the vital force of each materiality considered alone."8 The accidental archive can thus be conceived of as a potentially powerful sort of assemblage, expressing connections across time and space.
+The Briennes' trunk and its contents constitute an "accidental archive" - a term that has seen increasing use since the early 2000s, but which remains undertheorized.
+When the term has been applied in scholarship, it is usually employed only in passing, as a means to express an assemblage of items that have come together in a haphazard way.
+The operative word here, we argue, is assemblage: in a sense first developed by Gilles Deleuze and Félix Guattari, an assemblage emerges when heterogeneous elements or objects enter into relations with one another, often unintentionally.
+An assemblage, by virtue of its multiplicity, is capable of producing any number of effects.
+Manuel De Landa further developed the notion to highlight that assemblages are products of historically specific processes, and that components in an assemblage play both material and expressive roles.
+Hence, while a single component might have meaning on its own, it gains additional meanings in relation to others.
+Jane Bennett's description of assemblages as "living, throbbing confederations" emphasizes the conflation of

-^{5.} See, e.g., Wallace, "Accidental Archives"; Tector, "Almost Accidental Archive"; and Heathcott, "Reading the Accidental Archive."
-More sustained theorization has taken place in digital realms, for instance, Burgess and Green, YouTube, esp.
+6 See, for example, Wallace, "Accidental Archives"; Tector, "The Almost Accidental Archive"; Heathcott, "Reading the Accidental Archive."
+More sustained theorization has taken place in digital realms; for instance, Burgess and Green, YouTube, esp.
 75-99.

-^{6.} Deleuze and Guattari, Thousand Plateaus.
+7 Deleuze and Guattari, A Thousand Plateaus.

-^{7.} These ideas are most fully developed in De Landa, New Philosophy of Society.
+8 These ideas are most fully developed in De Landa, A New Philosophy of Society.